plasticmacaroni/bg3-missables/checklist.md

 - Kill the ogres
   - Headband of Intellect
 - In one of the houses north of the village, there is a bugbear having a moment with their partner
+# Githyanki patrol
+- If you decide to fight, remember you can cause Kithrak Voss to drop his sword for Lae'zel with the command spell
 # Owlbear Cave
 - Fight some owlbears and leave a scent to follow for the baby
 - Check out the shrine and shrine puzzle to get a good item